 Outdoor grade 1-part polyurethanes may also be considered for this application; however, they have been known to yellow after application.
 They may also chip or peel off earlier than the automotive urethane.
 Other kinds of varnishes such as lacquers, acrylic enamels and epoxies may also be used; however, we cannot offer any suggestions, as we have not completed enough compatibility testing or research for this application.

-If a two-part urethane or other acceptable topcoat can not be applied, a secondary option might be GOLDEN's Hard MSA Varnish (with UVLS).
-However, this varnish is not waterproof and areas where standing water can collect will be prone to blistering and potential delamination from moisture penetration.
-It is also not recommended where heavy use is anticipated, such as carousel animals or benches.
-Hard MSA Varnish is a clear, mineral spirit-based acrylic coating that offers Ultraviolet light protection.
-While removable for cleaning and restoration purposes, Hard MSA Varnish is not readily resoluble in mineral spirits, so stronger aromatic solvents will likely be required (like toluene).
+If a two-part urethane or other acceptable topcoat can not be applied, a secondary option might be GOLDEN's Hard MSA Topcoat (with UVLS).
+This is a mineral spirit-based acrylic coating that offers UV protection but is non-removable and dries to a rigid, non-flexible finish.
+It is not considered waterproof and areas where standing water can collect will be prone to blistering and potential delamination from moisture penetration.
 It is available in Gloss, Satin and Matte finishes, all of which are intermixable.
 It is recommended to avoid using mixtures of Satin and Matte, or Matte alone for an outdoor application, as these finishes are more likely to retain dirt and dust.
 Additionally, they are more susceptible to marring if rubbed, and for these sculptures, chances are high that the public will want to touch and even climb on these objects.
-We suggest consulting the GOLDEN Hard MSA Varnish literature for information about isolation coats, thinning and other key information.
+We suggest consulting the GOLDEN Hard MSA Topcoat literature for information about isolation coats, thinning and other key information.